History

 Within weeks, Jack called a meeting of some of the lacrosse club executive and a plan for Bob Delpellaro’s earlier suggestion started to come together.
 Constitutions from other Ontario community sports halls of fame were poured over, the city gave its blessing to proceed, committees were established and the executive was fine tuned for the uncharted, arduous work that lay ahead.
 Although still in its infancy at this point, one could now metaphorically say that Jack’s baby was up and running!

-The members of the original committee who, twenty-five years ago, established the Peterborough & District Sports Hall of Fame and the annual dinners were: Jack Carpenter (founder and first chairman), Gerry O’Connor (city council appointee), Paul Epping, Mollie Cartmell, Bobby Allan and Bob Delpellaro.
+The members of the original committee who, in 1979, established the Peterborough & District Sports Hall of Fame and the annual dinners were: Jack Carpenter (founder and first chairman), Gerry O’Connor (city council appointee), Paul Epping, Mollie Cartmell, Bobby Allan and Bob Delpellaro.